wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 ::::tabs
 ::: tab Expanded
-There is no order of difficulty in miracles. ^2^One [miracle] is not ‘harder’ or ‘bigger’ than another. ^3^They [miracles] are all the same. ^4^All expressions of love are maximal.
+1.&emsp;There is no order of difficulty in miracles. ^2^One [miracle] is not ‘harder’ or ‘bigger’ than another. ^3^They [miracles] are all the same. ^4^All expressions of love are maximal.
 :::
 ::: tab Substitued
-There is no order of difficulty in miracles. ^2^One miracle is not ‘harder’ or ‘bigger’ than another. ^3^Miracles are all the same. ^4^All expressions of love are maximal.
+1.&emsp;There is no order of difficulty in miracles. ^2^One miracle is not ‘harder’ or ‘bigger’ than another. ^3^Miracles are all the same. ^4^All expressions of love are maximal.
 :::
 ::: tab Simplified
 Miracles are all the same to do.
 Love always expresses as much as it can.